elennick/retry4j/README.md

 In the above scenario, the call execution will be considered a failure and a retry will be triggered if `FileNotFoundException.class` is thrown OR if the String `retry on this value!` is returned from the Callable logic.

+To retry only using return values, you can disable exception retries using the `failOnAnyException()` configuration option:

+    RetryConfig config = retryConfigBuilder
+            .failOnAnyException()
+            .retryOnReturnValue("retry on this value!")
+            .build();

 ### Timing Config